FNNDSC/cookiecutter-chrisapp/{{cookiecutter.app_repo_name}}/README.rst

 Run
 ~~~

-You need you need to specify input and output directories using the `-v` flag to `docker run`.
+You need to specify input and output directories using the `-v` flag to `docker run`.

 .. code:: bash